Bronchodilator: Other

 Available in oral and injectable form, theophylline is a long-acting bronchodilator that prevents asthma episodes.
 It belongs to the chemical class methylxanthines (along with caffeine).
 It is prescribed in severe cases of asthma or those that are difficult to control.
 It must be taken 1–4 times daily, and doses cannot be missed.
 Blood tests are required to monitor therapy and to indicate when dosage adjustment is necessary.
 Side effects can include nausea, vomiting, diarrhea, stomach or headache, rapid or irregular heart beat, muscle cramps, nervous or jittery feelings, and hyperactivity.
 These symptoms may signal the need for an adjustment in medication.
 It may promote acid reflux, also known as GERD, by relaxing the lower esophageal sphincter muscle.
 Some medications, such as seizure and ulcer medications and antibiotics containing erythromycin, can interfere with the way theophylline works.
 Coffee, tea, colas, cigarette-smoking, and viral illnesses can all affect the action of theophylline and change its effectiveness.
 A physician should monitor dosage levels to meet each patient's profile and needs.

-Additionally some psychostimulant drugs that have an amphetamine like mode of action, such as amphetamine, methamphetamine, and cocaine, have bronchodilating effects and were used often for asthma due to the lack of effective β2-adrenergic agonists for use as bronchodilator, but are now rarely, if ever, used medically for their bronchodilatory effects.
+Additionally, some psychostimulant drugs that have an amphetamine like mode of action, such as amphetamine, methamphetamine, and cocaine, have bronchodilating effects and were used often for asthma due to the lack of effective β2-adrenergic agonists for use as bronchodilator, but are now rarely, if ever, used medically for their bronchodilatory effects.

+Gaseous carbon dioxide also relaxes airway musculature: hypocapnia caused by deliberate hyperventilation increases respiratory resistance while hypercapnia induced by carbon dioxide inhalation reduces it; however, this bronchodilating effect of carbon dioxide inhalation only lasts 4 to 5 minutes.
+Nonetheless, this observation has inspired the development of S-1226, carbon dioxide-enriched air formulated with nebulized perflubron.